dineshkumar-mb/reacthooks/README.md

-- \*\*Definition\*\*: Hooks are functions that enable functional components to manage state and lifecycle methods, similar to class components .
+- \*\*Definition\*\*: Hooks are functions that enable functional components to manage state and lifecycle methods, similar to class components.

-- \*\*Purpose\*\*: They simplify the way developers can use state and other React features without needing to convert components to classes .
+- \*\*Purpose\*\*: They simplify the way developers can use state and other React features without needing to convert components to classes.

 \*\*2. useState Hook\*\*

-- \*\*Purpose\*\*: The \`useState\` hook allows you to add state to functional components .
+- \*\*Purpose\*\*: The \`useState\` hook allows you to add state to functional components.

-- \*\*State Definition\*\*: State refers to the values or variables that determine the component\'s behavior and rendering .
+- \*\*State Definition\*\*: State refers to the values or variables that determine the component\'s behavior and rendering.

 \- \*\*Example\*\*:
 ```javascript